-The fire risk assessment should be conducted in consultation with your local fire authority and, following a risk assessment method, you should consider all work areas, processes and tasks undertaken at your facility to identify all possible fire hazards at the facility.
+The fire risk assessment should be conducted be conducted by a qualified and experienced professional in consultation with your local fire authority and, following a risk assessment method.
+Risk assessments may be quite technical in nature, potentially requiring specialist input depending on the scenario.
+At a minimum, assessments should consider all work areas, processes and tasks undertaken at your facility to identify all possible fire hazards at the facility.
 This might involve a walkthrough of the facility, you should involve employees and managers as appropriate.

 For each fire hazard identified consider the following: